-For example Son of nephew of a person is called Grand Nephew; Brother of Grand Father is called Grand Uncle and so on.
+For example, Son of the nephew of a person is called Grand Nephew; the Brother of Grand Father is called Grand Uncle and so on.

-- The fourth generation relationships are called Great Great Grand.
-For example, Son of Great Grand Son is Great Great Grand Son.
+- The fourth-generation relationships are called the Great Great Grand.
+For example, the Son of Great Grand Son is Great Great Grand Son.

 There are two ways Martha could have a stepsister:

 a) If Martha’s mother marries the second time, and her new husband (Martha’s new stepfather) already has a daughter from a previous marriage, that daughter is Martha’s stepsister because one of her parents is married to one of Martha’s parents.

 b) If Martha’s father marries the second time, and his new wife already has a daughter, that daughter is again Martha’s stepsister.

 - A summary of some common Relationships is given below in tabular forms: